bfedrici-phd/QC-2020-CPE/Ch2/README.md

-# Ch 2 - Quantum mechanics for Quantum Computing
+# Ch 2 - Quantum Mechanics for Quantum Computing

 - Dirac notations and linear algebra
 - The postulates of quantum mechanics